A Geometric Theory of Surface Elasticity and Anelasticity: Radial Deformations of an Incompressible Spherical Shell Filled with a Compressible Hyperelastic Liquid

 For $R \leq R_i$ we have a compressible hyperelastic fluid whose deformation $r=r(R)$ is not known \textit{a priori}.
 In this case, the equilibrium equation \eqref{Radial-Equilibrium} simplifies to $\dfrac{\partial \sigma^{rr}}{\partial r} = 0$, indicating that the radial stress $\sigma^{rr}(R)=\Wf'(J(R))$ is uniform within the fluid inclusion.
 If $\Wf’$ is a monotone function of $J$ (as is typical for compressible hyperelastic fluids),\footnote{Strict monotonicity of $\Wf'(J)$ follows from the requirement that the bulk modulus be positive, ensuring material stability under volumetric deformations.
 For an isotropic compressible fluid, the radial Cauchy stress is $\sigma^{rr}=\Wf'(J)$.
 The bulk modulus is defined as $K = J\,\Wf''(J)$, and thermodynamic stability requires $K>0$, i.e., $\Wf''(J) > 0$.
 Therefore, $\Wf'(J)$ is strictly increasing, and the condition $\dfrac{\partial\sigma^{rr}}{\partial r}=0$ implies that $J$ must be constant within the fluid inclusion.} it follows that $J(R) = J_0$, a constant.
 Thus

-Knwing that $r(0)=0$,\footnote{A regular deformation of a simply-connected spherical inclusion requires $r(0)=0$.
+Knowing that $r(0)=0$,\footnote{A regular deformation of a simply-connected spherical inclusion requires $r(0)=0$.
 Choosing $r(0)>0$ implies that the material point at $R=0$ is mapped to a sphere of finite radius and the region $0\le r < r(0)$ remains empty.
 This corresponds to a cavitated configuration \citep{Ball1982, HorganAbeyaratne1986}.
-Since the present model assumes that the compressible fluid fills the entire cavity, only the branch with $r(0)=0$ is physically admissible.} we obtain $J_0 \,e^{3\Omega_l} =\dfrac{r_i^3}{R_i^3}$, and hence
+Since the present model assumes that the compressible fluid fills the entire cavity, only the branch with $r(0)=0$ is physically admissible.} we obtain $J_0 \,e^{3\Omega_l} =\dfrac{r_i^3}{R_i^3}$, and hence\footnote{This solution is similar to what was found in \citep{Pradhan2024} in a solidification problem.}

 We thus have

 The constant stress inside the liquid inclusion is $\boldsymbol{\sigma}(R)= p_f\,\mathbf{g}^\sharp$, where

 Note that $\mathbf{N}=\{ e^{-\Omega_l},0,0\}$,\footnote{Recall that $\mathbf{N}=\{ N^1,0,0\}$ is a $\mathbf{G}$-unit vector, i.e., $\llangle\mathbf{N},\mathbf{N}\rrangle_{\mathbf{G}}=(N^1)^2 \,e^{2\Omega_l}=1$, and hence $N^1=e^{-\Omega_l}$.} and hence